-Data citation refers to the practice of providing a reference to data in the same way as researchers routinely provide a bibliographic reference to outputs such as journal articles, reports and conference papers.
+Data citation refers to the practice of providing a reference to data in the same way as researchers routinely provide a bibliographic reference to other research outputs such as journal articles, reports and conference papers.

 Data citation is important because:

-DOI Minting Service
+Research Data JCU - DOI Minting Service

 JCU is a member of ANDS Cite My Data Service, which allows Australian research organisations to mint DOIs for datasets, so they can easily be cited.